huggingface/blog/sentiment-analysis-fhe.md

 - how to use Concrete-ML to turn predictions into predictions over encrypted data
 - how to deploy to a client/server protocol

-Last but not least, we’ll finish with a complete demo over [HuggingFace Spaces](https://huggingface.co/spaces) to show this functionality in action.
+Last but not least, we’ll finish with a complete demo over [Hugging Face Spaces](https://huggingface.co/spaces) to show this functionality in action.

 ## Using a public dataset